termermc/stavka/README.md

 and optionally using WASI to provide an interface into the host system as a whole for more complex behavior.
 Rust will be a first-class citizen.

+WebAssembly modules should be hot-swappable, allowing for not only dynamic caching behavior, but deployment of new and updated behavior without any downtime.

 # Technical Details

 Here are some miscellaneous planned technical details about the project.